crystal-bit/godot-game-template/readme.md

 # gameplay.gd

 func _ready() -> void:
-    if Scenes.is_changing_scene(): # this will be false for the starting scene or if you start the scene with "Run current scene" or F6 shortcut during development await Scenes.change_finished
+    if GGT.is_changing_scene(): # this will be false for the starting scene or if you start the scene with "Run current scene" or F6 shortcut during development await GGT.change_finished

     # activate your game logic here
     pass